armory/documentation/_release_notes/armoryspinnaker_v1.13.7.md

 #### Igor
-Igor added polling safeguard for Docker, Jenkins, Gitlab, and Travis.
+Igor added polling safeguards for Docker, Jenkins, Gitlab, and Travis.
 This shouldn't effect upgrades, unless those service pointers are out of date.

 **Symptoms:**
 - New Docker, Jenkins, Gitlab, and/or Travis artifacts aren't showing up in the job selector.
 - New Docker, Jenkins, Gitlab, and/or Travis artifacts don't trigger pipelines.
-- A error message for Igor looking like:
+- An error message from Igor looking like:
 ```
 ERROR 1 --- [readScheduler-3] c.n.spinnaker.igor.docker.DockerMonitor  : Number of items (1155) to cache exceeds upper threshold (1000) in monitor=DockerMonitor partition=gcr
 ```